-Witch Wood is what’s left of The Big Wood which was once the west and south boundary of Lytham Hall Home Park.
+Witch Wood is what’s left of The Big Wood, once the west and south boundary of Lytham Hall Home Park.

-When Guardian Royal Exchange took over the Clifton Estate in 1963, the council gifted the remaining derelict wood to Lytham St Annes Civic Society.
+In 1963 Guardian Royal Exchange took over the Clifton Estate, and the council gifted the remaining derelict wood to Lytham St Annes Civic Society.
 It was to be a woodland walk for the local community.

-Over the years, the Society has done huge amounts of work.
-They’ve cleared undergrowth, created paths and worked with Network Rail to make a continuous walk from Ansdell to Lytham.
+The Society has done huge amounts of work over the years.
+Undergrowth has been cleared, paths created and they’ve worked with Network Rail to make a continuous walk from Ansdell to Lytham.

 The woodland was opened by Prince Phillip in 1974.

 Looking after Witch Wood

 Lytham St Annes Civic Society continues to maintain the wood, with advice and grants from the Forestry Commission.

-Victims of Dutch Elm Disease have been removed, sycamore have been replaced with native species like oak and beech.
+Victims of Dutch Elm Disease have been removed, and sycamore have been replaced with native species like oak and beech.

-The Society bore the cost (of more than £5000) of replacing the main path with a recycled product called Top Trek.
+The Society bore the cost of more than £5000 of replacing the main path.
+A recycled product called Top Trek was used.

 Improvements have been made with the help of Lancashire Wildlife Trust to complete a new section of path near the school fence opposite the cricket field.
 That was paid for by a grant from the Lancashire Environmental Fund.
 To the appreciation of walkers, this path completes the trail through the length of the wood.